Dear teachers: Thank you

 I will gladly volunteer to go first as I have had an inspirational teacher on my mind lately: my musical theater history professor, Brian Valencia.

-Brian’s recent dismissal from the Theater Arts department cause quite a stir among his students, who launched into a desperate attempt to help him get his contract renewed by writing letters to the Dean and Provost.
+Brian’s recent dismissal from the Theater Arts department caused quite a stir among his students, who launched into a desperate attempt to help him get his contract renewed by writing letters to the Dean and Provost.

 So this seemed the perfect opportunity to throw in my two cents about why Brian is a professor worth saving.

-While Brian is known around the theater department for his contagious joyful spirit, impeccable fashion and Shakespearean breadth of vocabulary, only those who have had a class with him have truly witnessed the magic of his teaching.
+While Brian is known around the theater department for his contagious joyful spirit, impeccable fashion and Shakespearean-breadth vocabulary, only those who have had a class with him have truly witnessed the magic of his teaching.

 Brian’s passion for what he teaches is almost palpable.
 He paints the stories of the past with such vivid colors you can almost feel the upholstered seats of the theater beneath you, smell the hairspray permeating from backstage and feel your heart beating with the anticipation of a rising curtain.